 As years and decades go by and the elusive dream of becoming a wife and mother remains just that, many older, never-married women begin to ask themselves what went wrong.

 By the time an older single woman is fortunate enough to finally find a life partner, she faces potential complications that a younger single likely won’t encounter.
 The available pool of men comprises primarily divorcees and widowers.
 After being independent for so long, she must adjust to marriage, while also forging relationships with potentially unreceptive stepchildren.
 She often leapfrogs into step-grandmotherhood, without having experienced motherhood.
 True not just of a never-married single but also of any woman who marries a man with children from a previous marriage, her husband’s attention is understandably divided between his own children and his new wife.
 Orphaned children who are still grieving may resent their father marrying.
 She is expected, for the sake of the children, to move into the original marital home, at least for a while, so as not to further upend the children’s lives.

 Yet, notwithstanding the scenario depicted above, most people are well-meaning and earnestly want to see their older, never-married friend or relative find a shidduch.
-For specific ways one can ameliorate some of the challenges that seem to characterize the process for the older never-married Orthodox Jewish single woman, please see the sidebar on page 45.
+For specific ways one can ameliorate some of the challenges that seem to characterize the process for the older never-married Orthodox Jewish single woman, please see the sidebar below.
 Finally and most importantly, I must express my heartfelt and deep appreciation to the countless dedicated community members who devote hours of their time to the often thankless and frustrating chesed of matchmaking.
 Most have the best motivations and are upset, as am I, that I have not yet found my bashert.
 I have not given up and I hope they don’t either.